Theoretical analysis of beta- emission from 63-Ni nano-particles in glassy 15-P: Analytical approach to emission cross-section in nano-region

 $ \Delta E $ is the energy loss.
-Now cross section can be calculated from:
+Now cross-section can be calculated from:

 Girzinsky’s formula provides an easy approach to calculate the relative energy loss.
-The simulation is done at $200eV$ incident electron interacting with three inner shell electrons of $^{15}P$.
-Using equation \ref{excitationeq1} and \ref{excitationeq2} the magnitude of the excitation energy lost was calculated, and that was +69.6eV, hence the $ \frac{dE}{dx}$ due to inelastic scattering is 130.4eV per 200eV.
+The simulation is done for $200eV$ incident electron interacting with three inner shell electrons of $^{15}P$.
+Using equation \ref{excitationeq1} and \ref{excitationeq2} from the incoming 200 eV, the energy of 69.6 eV was spent on excitation energy only.

-So far the loss due to excitation is determined using Gyrzinski’ approach thus we required to verify the loss by inelastic scattering in more details using Bethe formula.
-The Bethe theory can be used to evaluate the behaviour of each atomic electrons in terms of transition from initial state to final state.
-This process will be angular dependent. \cite{Inokuti} has approached this problem using first Born approximation, therefore differential cross section can be determined by:
+Now that the loss due to excitation is determined using Gyrzinski’s approach we now can verify the loss using Bethe formula.
+The Bethe theory can be used to evaluate the behaviour of each atomic electrons in terms of the transition from initial state to final state.
+This can be approached using first Born approximation \cite{Inokuti}; therefore, the differential cross-section can be determined by:

 where $M$ is the reduced mass of colliding system, $r$ is the position of particle relative to the centre of atom, $\hbar k$ is the momentum of particle before the collision and $\hbar^{‘}$ is the momentum after the collision, $u$ is the eigenfunction of $r_j$ coordinates whose the total number is $Z$.
 Now we can have the Eq.$2.10$ in angular form: